 What to Know About Moving Quotes

-Professional help can make moving a lot easier, but it can be tough to know where to begin if you’ve never hired movers before.
-Movers can cost anywhere from a few hundred to several thousand dollars, depending on the company you hire, how far you’re going and what packing and moving services you select.
-Gathering moving quotes gets you started and helps avoid any surprises on your bill.
+Professional help can make moving a lot easier, but it can be hard to know where to begin if you’ve never hired movers before.
+Movers can cost anywhere from a few hundred to several thousand dollars, depending on the company you hire, how much you’re moving, how far you’re moving and what packing and moving services you select.
+Requesting moving quotes can get you started and help avoid any surprises on your bill.

 You should get at least three quotes before you choose a mover.

-A reviewer from North Carolina mentioned to us that their original ballpark quote for moving their parents’ belongings was “way off” due to a full attic they didn’t know about.
+For instance, Steve, a reviewer from North Carolina, said that their original ballpark quote for moving their parents’ belongings was “way off” due to a full attic they didn’t know about.
 This uncertainty is why most companies prefer to see your home in person at some point before the move.

 Types of moving estimates